vane44/giraffeMaker/readme.md

     var newThing = new Thing(10);
 ```

-Functions are only run in constructor mode when you invoke the keyword new.
-It is dangerous to create a constructor function intended for use in Pseudoclassical style and running it without using the keyword new.
+Functions are only run in "constructor mode" when you invoke the keyword `new`.
+It is dangerous to create a constructor function intended for use in Pseudoclassical style and run it without using the keyword `new`.
 Let's examine what would happen if I were to run it using a prototypal syntax.

 ```javascript
     var protoThing = Thing(10);